jamf/NetSUS/docs/getting_started.md

 * 500 GB of disk space available
 * 1 GB of RAM

-To set up the NetSUS server as an appliance, you need:
+To set up the NetSUSLP as an appliance, you need:

-* The OVA file for the NetSUS server, available at:
+* The OVA file for the NetSUSLP, available at:
 <https://www.jamf.com/jamf-nation/third-party-products/180/netboot-sus-appliance?view=info>
 * Virtualization software that supports Open Virtualization Format
 * 500 GB of disk space available
 * 2 GB of RAM

-To host a NetBoot server using the NetSUS server, you need a NetBoot image (.nbi folder).
+To host a NetBoot server using the NetSUSLP, you need a NetBoot image (.nbi folder).
 For more information, see the following Knowledge Base article:

 [Creating a NetBoot Image and Setting Up a NetBoot Server](https://www.jamf.com/jamf-nation/articles/307/creating-a-netboot-image-and-setting-up-a-netboot-server)

-**Only Intel-based Macs can use a NetBoot server hosted by the NetSUS server.**
+**Only Intel-based Macs can use a NetBoot server hosted by the NetSUSLP.**

-## Service Ports (TCP/UDP) Used by the NetSUS Server
+## Service Ports (TCP/UDP) Used by the NetSUSLP

-Depending on how your network infrastructure is setup, you may need to configure your firewalls/switches to allow your Mac clients access to various service ports on the NetSUS server.
+Depending on how your network infrastructure is setup, you may need to configure your firewalls/switches to allow your Mac clients access to various service ports on the NetSUSLP.

 **For NetBoot:**